Five Month Closure Of Fort Duquesne Boulevard Begins This Week

 “That’s going to make it a lot trickier to get down here,” said Reynolds.

-“Now, instead of having a steady flow of traffic, which is already sometimes backed up in the mornings, you’re going to have extra people who didn’t even know this was happening and now they have to find another way to work,” said Morgan.READ MORE: Ohio River Boulevard Reopens Following Crash
+“Now, instead of having a steady flow of traffic, which is already sometimes backed up in the mornings, you’re going to have extra people who didn’t even know this was happening and now they have to find another way to work,” said Morgan.READ MORE: COVID-19 In Pennsylvania: State Health Department Reports 2-Day Total Of 2,399 New Cases, 18 Additional Deaths

 The street will transform into the Pittsburgh Downtown Partnership’s Allegheny Overlook pop-up park.
 There will be a temporary park-like experience along with art and music throughout the summer.